 Inspired by the enthusiasm of my students and motivated by a conversation shared with a co-worker, I pursued my Yoga Teacher Training with Sharon Trull and first became a Certified Children’s Yoga Instructor through Child Light Yoga.
 This certification was later enhanced by my 200 hour YTT completed with 4 Corners Yoga of Dorchester, focusing on Trauma Informed Yoga.

-For me, becoming both a Certified Children’s Yoga and Trauma Informed Yoga Instructor seemed like a natural step forward as an educator, allowing me to be even better equipped, to not only continue offering quality programing to the children that I served every day, but also empowering theme by providing them new tools and techniques to care for themselves in physically and emotionally healthy and become more mindful through yoga.
-I was then about to connect with their parents, which has allowed families to continue their yoga practice outside of the studio or workshops that I have facilitated.
-I was lead back to the importance of meeting the 4 needs of the children and adults that I mentioned earlier: a need to be understood / cared for, a need to feel safe, a need to be encouraged and a need to have fun / be playful and have dedicated myself to creating environments that facilitates these things.
+For me, becoming both a Certified Children’s Yoga and Trauma Informed Yoga Instructor seemed like a natural step forward as an educator, allowing me to be even better equipped, to not only continue offering quality programing to the children that I served every day, but empowering every student I come in contact with, both children and adults, by providing them new tools and techniques to care for themselves in physically and emotionally healthy ways.